An in depth analysis of the Aintree 2012 Grand National won by Neptune Collonges at odds of 33-1.

 Indeed, Synchronised may find it hard to beat his stablemate, Sunnyhillboy, who has an excellent chance of making the frame.

-However, preference is for CAPPA BLEU and Giles Cross with the former taken to come out on top on this drying ground.
-Whilst any more rain would greatly help the chances Giles Cross, good to soft will be perfect for Cappa Bleu and it is easy to see him improving further for the step up to this marathon trip.
+However, preference is for CAPPA BLEU and Giles Cross.
+Cappa Bleu taken to come out on top on this drying ground.
+Whilst any more rain would greatly help the chances Giles Cross, good to soft will be perfect for Cappa Bleu.
+It’s easy to see him improving further for the step up to this marathon trip.

-Neptune Collonges can prove best of those towards the top of the handicap, whilst Seabass could be the pick of the Irish.
+Neptune Collonges can prove best of those towards the top of the handicap.
+While Seabass could be the pick of the Irish.

 Quiscover Fontaine and Abor Supreme look to be the most interesting of the outsiders.